-“Can anyone tell me what’s happening?” she asked confusedly, followed by a chorus of answer from the rest of the passengers, and a sigh of relief from me.
-It turns out this train will be skipping some stops ahead due to repair works, and if you’re planning to get off on those stops, you’ll need to alight here and wait for the next train.
+“Can anyone tell me what’s happening?” she asked confusedly, followed by a chorus of answers from the rest of the passengers, and a sigh of relief from me.
+It turns out this train will be skipping some stops ahead due to repair works, and if you’re planning to get off at those stops, you’ll need to alight here and wait for the next train.

 3. The one where the traffic lights are merely a suggestion

-Jaywalking was always frowned upon in the cities I’ve lived in thus far.
-In Singapore and LA, it’s seen as dangerous and downright illegal.
+Jaywalking was always frowned upon in all cities I’ve lived in thus far.
+In Singapore and LA, it is seen as dangerous and downright illegal.
 So given how I’ve been raised, I tend to take jaywalking seriously.
 But in NYC?
 None of that matters.
 New Yorkers do not just “jaywalk”, but they do it with such conviction you’d think jaywalking laws don’t exist.